 La Sportiva Ultra Raptor II Mid GTX - King of Wet Rock

 This is the boot you want when conditions get serious.
-On the exposed wet granite of the Knife Edge traverse at Katahdin, the FriXion XF 2.0 rubber held on angled surfaces where we would not have trusted any other boot on this list.
-On a November scramble up Tumbledown after freezing rain, the Ultra Raptor inspired confidence that bordered on reckless.
+On the exposed wet granite of the Knife Edge traverse at Katahdin, the FriXion XF 2.0 rubber holds on angled surfaces where few other boots on this list would inspire the same trust.
+On a November scramble up Tumbledown after freezing rain, the Ultra Raptor is built to inspire confidence that borders on reckless, and its wet-rock grip is the trait owners rave about.

 The aggressive tread clears mud fast and bites into soft ground.
-The heel lockdown is the best we tested, meaning zero slipping inside the boot on steep descents.
-After a 2,000-foot descent off Saddleback, our feet stayed exactly where they should.
+The heel lockdown is among the best here, meaning zero slipping inside the boot on steep descents.
+After a 2,000-foot descent off Saddleback, your feet stay exactly where they should.

 Two warnings: it runs small (order a half size up, no question) and it costs $209.
-We also found it slightly stiff for flat, easy trails where comfort matters more than grip.
+Owners also note it is slightly stiff for flat, easy trails where comfort matters more than grip.
 This is a tool for hard terrain.
 If most of your hiking is carriage roads and moderate forest trails, the Salomon gives you 90% of the grip for less money and more comfort.

 Best for technical terrain and wet rock